Daian-ji Temple, the family temple of the Mizusawa Date clan and Rusu clan in Mizusawa, Oshu (Iwate Prefecture)

 Date Masamune's uncle, Masakage, becomes the Rusu clan

-During the Battle of Sekigahara, he was ordered by Masamune to take part in the Battle of Hasedō Castle as commander-in-chief of the Date army , and went to the rescue of Mogami Yoshiaki, who was under attack by Uesugi Kagekatsu.
+During the Battle of Sekigahara,he participated in the Battle of Hasedo Castle as the commander-in-chief of the Date army, and went to the aid of Mogami Yoshiaki, who was under attack by Uesugi Kagekatsu.

 Later, Masamune allowed him to revert to the Date surname, and in 1604 he was granted 20,000 koku of land in Ichinoseki